Your copy of The Manual

 Whole Grains for $800 Alex

 Whole Grains is a catchy phrase everyone tosses around right now, as in ‘We Should Eat More Whole Grains’.
 Thanks for the info, but who knows what that really means?
 Seriously.
 Quick, name five whole grains.
 Is rice a whole grain?
 I dunno.
 What about hmmmmm?
 I can’t even think of another example.
 Oh, what about quinoa?
 Why yes, Hermione, but while it is a certainly tasty whole grain – I am only recently comfortable cooking it and I am a Food Network watching, Cookbook reading, Foodie.
-Oh wait, just round out Quinoa is a seed!
+Oh wait, just found out Quinoa is a seed!

 Add more Whole Grains to your diet… yeah okay… SURE, thanks and I will keep that in mind.
 By the way, that doesn’t mean we can eat sandwiches on whole wheat bread as even whole wheat bread contains mostly processed white flour, but nice try.
 Here are some whole grains courtesy of Wikipedia – don’t hurt yourself running out to get some – Amaranth, Barley, Buckwheat, Bulgur, and Farro.